Although campuses are most certainly looking a bit different this semester, let's not forget: it's the students who make the school.

 Winners and Prizes

 The Juried Winner and Public Winner in each category will be awarded $500 each.
-The Juried and Public first runners-up will be awarded $250 each.
-The Juried and Public second runners-up will be awarded $125 each.
-All winners and other selected works will be published across participating campuses in their Short Story Dispensers.
+The Juried and Public first runners-up will be awarded $300 each.
+The Juried and Public second runners-up will be awarded $200 each.
+All winners and other selected works will be published across participating campuses in their Short Story Dispensers, and the University with the most student submissions will win a free Dispenser!
 In addition, Short Édition will be considering all submissions for international publication in their 300+ Dispensers worldwide.